CarolFogel-Bootcamp/Heroku_Stores/README.md

 https://dollarstores.herokuapp.com/

 My role:
-* Update website template to conform to project format
+* Update HTML within website template to conform to our project format
 * Create dropdown selection for charts using Javascript
 * Create charts using Plotly